axelarnetwork/axelar-cgp-sui/.changeset/hot-carrots-worry.md

 '@axelar-network/axelar-cgp-sui': minor
 ---

-Add ability to reclain treasury caps out of the its
+Add ability to reclaim treasury caps for custom tokens out of the ITS